 - In the third act, solve the problem.

-The main difference is when you write a blog post, your character is your reader, and the story you’re telling is how to solve their own, unique problems.
+The difference between a blog post and a fictional story is that when you write a blog post, your character is your reader, and the story you’re telling is how they can solve their own, unique problems.

 1. Identify the Problem